 'Freedom of expression online has mostly remained free and uncensored, but this may change with coming cyber security legislation which could increase the surveillance of private citizens,' said Deji Olukotun, Freedom to Write Fellow at PEN American Center.

 'Internet access is still inadequate, and not everyone in Nigeria benefits from the promise of digital technologies.'

-Nigeria came under scrutiny as part of the United Nations Human Rights Council’s Universal Periodic Review process, which examines the human rights record of each UN member country every four years.
-PEN International, together with PEN Nigeria, the Committee to Protect Journalists, and the International Publishers Association, made a formal submission with the following recommendations to the Nigerian authorities:
+Nigeria comes under scrutiny this week as part of the United Nations Human Rights Council’s Universal Periodic Review process, which examines the human rights record of each UN member country every four years.
+PEN International, together with PEN Nigeria, the Committee to Protect Journalists and the International Publishers Association, has made a formal submission with the following recommendations to the Nigerian authorities:

 • Refrain from arresting and imprisoning writers and journalists who are exercising their right to freedom of expression;